A response-adaptive multi-arm design for continuous endpoints based on a weighted information measure: Simulation-based hypothesis testing procedure

-To guarantee a strong control of the type-I error, one can fix the threshold $\eta_\alpha$ to the maximum of the individual cut-off probabilities, i.e. $\eta_\alpha^\text{max}=\underset{s=1,\dots,S}{\max}\,\eta_\alpha^{(s)}$.
-This is a conservative strategy which assures that the probability of incorrectly detecting the presence of a superior arm under the null does not exceed $\alpha$ in each of the scenarios in $\mathcal{S}_0$.
+To guarantee a strong control of the type-I error rate, one can fix the threshold $\eta_\alpha$ to the maximum of the individual cut-off probabilities, i.e. $\eta_\alpha^\text{max}=\underset{s=1,\dots,S}{\max}\,\eta_\alpha^{(s)}$.
+This is a conservative strategy that ensures that the probability of incorrectly detecting the presence of a superior arm under the null does not exceed $\alpha$ in each of the scenarios in $\mathcal{S}_0$.
 Ideally, $\mathcal{S}_0$ should contain a wide variety of scenarios in order to control as many situations as possible.
 In practice, there may be scenarios which are thought to be highly unlikely and can be ruled out.
-As rule of thumb, we suggest to consider null scenarios with $\mu_j$ not being distant from $\gamma_j$ more than $10$ times the largest standard deviation.
-Remember that for normal responses it is known that the response $X_j$ will be in the interval $\mu_j\pm 3\sigma_j$ with probability higher than $0.97$.
-Thus, a distance $|\mu_j-\gamma_j|$ much higher than $3\sigma_j$ would imply that values in the neighbourhood of $\gamma_j$ are very unlikely for arm $j$.
+As rule of thumb, we suggest to consider null scenarios with $\mu_j$ not being distant from $\gamma$ more than $10$ times the largest standard deviation.
+For normal responses it is known that the response $X_j$ will be in the interval $\mu_j\pm 3\sigma_j$ with probability higher than $0.97$.
+Thus, a distance $|\mu_j-\gamma|$ much higher than $3\sigma_j$ would imply that values in the neighbourhood of $\gamma$ are very unlikely for arm $j$.
 Furthermore, in some contexts, null scenarios with distances larger than $10\cdot\max_j\sigma_j$ might signify the ineffectiveness of all the treatments and, therefore, having a control on any of them may be out of the trial scope.

-In some cases, the strong control of the type-I error may be a too stringent requirement which leads to a loss of power.
+In some cases, the strong control of the type-I error rate may be a too stringent requirement which leads to a loss of power.
 This is even more evident when there are only few scenarios requiring a substantially higher cut-off value than the rest.
-Similarly to \cite{daniells2024add}, we propose to relax the required type of control, trying to reach an average control of the type-I error probability rather than a strong one.
-Then the resulting threshold value is $\eta_\alpha^\text{ave}$ such that $\frac{1}{S}\sum_{s=1}^S\,\alpha^{(s)}=\alpha$, where $\alpha^{(s)}$ is the individual type-I error probability associated with scenario $H_0^{(s)}$.
-In this case, $\alpha$ can be regarded as the average type-I error probability for the set of scenarios in $\mathcal{S}_0$.
-Notice that the simple average can be replaced by a weighted average, giving larger weight to scenarios which are more relevant than others.
+Similarly to \cite{daniells2024add}, we propose to relax the required type of control, trying to reach an average control of the type-I error rate rather than a strong one.
+Then the resulting threshold value is $\eta_\alpha^\text{ave}$ such that $\frac{1}{S}\sum_{s=1}^S\,\alpha^{(s)}=\alpha$, where $\alpha^{(s)}$ is the individual type-I error rate associated with scenario $H_0^{(s)}$.
+In this case, $\alpha$ can be regarded as the average type-I error rate for the set of scenarios in $\mathcal{S}_0$.